alex-t-reed/MeMoS-Study/readme.md

 In each task it is possible to earn up to $5, except $5 in the second task if you earned $5 in the first task, because it is the only of the 4 tasks that pay a reward based on your improvement from your baseline task performance.

-For any part where the experimenter has to save input, **the key to move forward is the 'm' key**, this is an arbitrary key and was used so that in-person participants would wait as the experimenter would write information that would be_ needed for coordinating the next part of the study for example writing the score from the baseline task before proceeding to enter in the participant's score in the do better task._
+For any part where the experimenter has to save input, **the key to move forward is the 'm' key**, this is an arbitrary key and was used so that in-person participants would wait as the experimenter would write information that would be needed for coordinating the next part of the study *for example writing the score from the baseline task before proceeding to enter in the participant's score in the do better task*.

 ## How to Use